Application of Particle Transformer to quark flavor tagging in the ILC project

 \subsection{Result}

-Performance of 3 categoty ($b,\,c,\,d$) flavor tagging on ILD full simulation dataset (at 91 GeV) using ParT is evaluated and compared to the performance using LCFIPlus, and the results are summarized in Table \ref{tab:result-ParT}.
+Performance of three category ($b,\,c,\,d$) flavor tagging on ILD full simulation dataset (at 91 GeV) using ParT is evaluated and compared to the performance using LCFIPlus, and the results are summarized in Table \ref{tab:result-ParT}.

 The ParT model is modified to adjust to the ILD full simulation dataset.
-For instance, features are separated into tracks and neutrals before embedding (linear, GELU) and combined before self-attention block, and several variables of features are standardized by sigmoid function before training.
+For instance, features are separated into tracks and neutrals before embedding (linear, Gaussian Error Linear Unit (GELU) activation function) and combined before self-attention block, and several variables of features are standardized by sigmoid function before training.
 The performance on ILD full simulation dataset (at 250 GeV) with those modification is also listed on the Table \ref{tab:result-ParT}.

 The performance of $b$-tagging and $c$-tagging is greatly improved by using ParT, about 4.8 times in $c$-background acceptance of $b$-tagging.
 We also achieved a $\sim 2.7$ times improvement in performance with the modifications.
 It was found that ParT is also effective for ILD full simulation dataset.